 🛆 Annalise

 Please read the User Guide before clinical use

 Ensure you understand features, limitations and indications for appropriate use.

-▲ Not intended to provide direct diagnosis Image: Image of the set o
+▲ Not intended to provide direct diagnosis ▲ Read User Guide before use

 Guides are available at annalise.ai/Guides

 Next

 Don't show again

 - 1. Click the option to open the Annalise.ai guides, then read the User Guide. - 2.
-If you don't want this window to display again, click to select the Don't show again checkbox.
+If you don't want this window to display again, click to select the Don't show again checkbox. - Note: If you select this checkbox, the next time you access Annalise Enterprise, the Annalise Viewer will automatically display the Al results for the current study.

-Note: You can still access the User Guide via the Help button at the top of the Annalise Viewer (see Access initial functions on page 23).
+You can still access the User Guide via the Help button at the top of the Annalise Viewer (see Access initial functions on page 28).